The Dude of Food meets Off The Shelf catering and likes it!

 Acrylamide is on the Proposition 65 list of chemicals known to the state to cause cancer or reproductive toxicity (such as birth defects and other reproductive harm).

-For many years, acrylamide has been used in grouts and cements, pulp and paper production, ore processing, permanent-press fabrics, and dye manufacture.
+For many years, acrylamide has been used in grouts and cements, pulp and paper production, ore processing, permanent-press fabrics and dye manufacturing.
 It is also used to produce polyacrylamide, which is used in water and wastewater treatment, soil conditioning and oil drilling.
 Acrylamide also is present in tobacco smoke.

 In 2002, Swedish researchers discovered that acrylamide forms during the baking, frying, or roasting of certain kinds of foods, particularly starchy foods.